rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

  all that mattered.
 Similarly, under a Bitcoin standard,
- Bitcoin is all that will matter, not it's adoption by bureaucrats.
+ Bitcoin is all that will matter, not its adoption by bureaucrats.

 In the long arch of history, the fiat system was birthed in 1971 although didn't really